Feature request #11357

 Feature/Layer blending mode selection is a great addition, but why choose only 13 modes from those supported by Qt?
 In particular, I find the source mode essential when rendering polygons with coincident boundaries to make sure only one boundary line is displayed.
 (Line style is a dotted line on top of a transparent solid line.)

-#3 Updated by Nyall Dawson over 5 years ago
+#3 Updated by Nyall Dawson almost 6 years ago

-#4 Updated by Graham Horner over 5 years ago
+#4 Updated by Graham Horner almost 6 years ago

 Crystal clear, now.
 I can't see anything stopping the more 'exotic' modes being enabled in feature blend modes, as things like destinationout do not punch through other layers or the background.
 And why not turn them on in layer blend modes, perhaps with a health warning?